Pennsylvania Route 52: Route description

 PA 52 begins at the Delaware border in Pennsbury Township, Chester County, at which point the road continues south into Delaware as DE 52.
 From the state line, the route heads north-northwest on two-lane undivided Kennett Pike through wooded residential areas.
 The road enters Kennett Township and heads northwest to the community of Mendenhall, where it crosses an East Penn Railroad line at-grade.
 Farther northwest, PA 52 comes to an intersection with US 1 (Baltimore Pike) in the community of Hamorton and turns west to form a concurrency with that route, which is a four-lane divided highway that passes fields.
 Near Longwood Gardens, PA 52 splits from US 1 by heading north on two-lane undivided Lenape Road.
 The road runs a short distance east of the border between East Marlborough Township to the west and Pennsbury Township to the east as it passes through a mix of woods and fields, intersecting PA 926 (Street Road).

 Past this intersection, the road passes through forested residential areas, crossing into Pocopson Township as it winds more to the northeast and reaches a roundabout with Lenape Unionville Road and South Wawaset Road.
-In the community of Lenape, PA 52 heads across another East Penn Railroad line at-grade prior to crossing the Brandywine Creek and then over a parking lot the Lenape Bridge into Birmingham Township.
+In the community of Lenape, PA 52 heads across another East Penn Railroad line at-grade prior to crossing the Brandywine Creek and then over a parking lot on the Lenape Bridge into Birmingham Township.
 Here, the road turns northwest onto Creek Road (the old alignment of PA 100) prior to continuing northeast along Lenape Road into East Bradford Township.
 The route passes through areas of woods, fields, and housing developments prior to intersecting West Rosedale Avenue.
 At this point, PA 52 heads northwest on Bradford Avenue, forming the border between East Bradford Township to the west and the borough of West Chester to the east, passing homes.
 The route makes a turn northeast onto Price Street, fully entering West Chester, where it continues through residential areas.
 The route comes to its northern terminus at US 322 Bus.
-(South High Street) a short distance north of the West Chester University of Pennsylvania campus.
+(South High Street) a short distance north of the West Chester University campus.
 At this intersection, the old alignment of PA 100 turned north onto South High Street.

 The section of PA 52 south of West Chester is part of the Brandywine Valley Scenic Byway, a Pennsylvania Scenic Byway.